 After speaking with the interviewer with 8 minutes, you will switch to station 2 where you can read the next scenario.

-Anticipate Anything: MMI questions aren’t restricted to any subject.
+MMI questions aren’t restricted to any subject.
 This varies from school to school, so expect questions outside the area that you are pursuing.
+Some questions can be traditional, situational, behavioural, or even quirky.
 Remember, the point of the MMI isn’t to assess your knowledge, rather your soft skills, and ability to critically think.

 - The format of the MMI, make sure you have an understanding of how this works.
 It will alleviate some anxiety about the uncertain nature of the MMI.